cfe-pyroscope/fire-front-radar-app/README.md

 │   ├── LocationSearch.tsx            # Leaflet search input by location
 │   ├── LogoContainer.tsx             # App and ECMWF logos
 │   ├── MapLabels.tsx                 # To have map labels over the heatmap image
 │   └── ResetViewControl.tsx          # Reset the map at the initial zoom and position
+│   └── TooltipControl.tsx            # Button; active a tooltip with info about the selected coordinates
 │
 ├── hooks/
 │   └── useFireIndex.ts               # Custom React hooks that wrap fireIndexApi calls and manage request state